NataliAlizi/User-controller/README.md

 A component, mapping all the users in the table and containing the following components: SearchAndFilter, PageSelector.

 ### `UserData:`

 Input (props):
-1.A list containing users.

-serDetails.js
-A component, showing the data of each user.

-Input (props):
 A list containing Users.